-The symptoms can appear similar to those of infection with gonorrhea, but continue even after after treatment for gonorrhea.
+The symptoms of chlamydia infection may be similar to symptoms of gonorrhea, but they continue even after treatment for gonorrhea.

-Chlamydia can be treated with a variety of antibiotics, including:
+Chlamydia can be treated with a variety of antibiotics.

-Both sexual partners must be treated for both gonorrhea and chlamydia to prevent passing the infections back and forth.
+You and your sexual partner must be treated to avoid passing the infections back and forth.
 Even partners without symptoms need to be treated.